gitter-badger/Granular.jl/docs/src/man/installation.md

 ```

 In case any of these tests fail, please open a [Github
-Issue](https://github.com/anders-dc/Granular.jl/issues) so it can be
+Issue](https://github.com/anders-dc/Granular.jl/issues) describing the problems
-investigated and diagnosed further.
+so further investigation and diagnosis can follow.